luckenbach/appgate-conkolla/README.md

 |`/agc/{connection}/conf`|GET POST| Display, change the connection settings for a Controller.|
 |`/agc/{connection}/headers`|GET|Download a file containing the headers for upstream calls for this connection |
 |`/agc/{connection}/renewtoken`|GET| Renews the user and entitlement token for this connection.
 Only supported if no MFA is used and connection is set to 'Auto renew tokens' at login time.|
+Note: `/renewtoken` is currently controlled via a `GET` whereas it would be more reasonable with a `PUT`--  this might change in the future.

 ### Operations specific
 Note these calls will always do rest calls to upstream AppGate Controllers.